bamiwoaluko/AnalysisOfInflationRateInNigeria/README.md

 ![Screenshot 2024-08-27 215407](https://github.com/user-attachments/assets/50dc20dc-cb8e-40da-9128-2bb2686f44fd) ![Screenshot 2024-08-27 220228](https://github.com/user-attachments/assets/df8300f1-875d-470d-bbd2-93428cbc6d67)

 Performing these analyses revealed to me that there is a weak negative correlation, and an inverse relationship between inflation rates and the price of crude oil sold.
 This means when the price of crude oil sold to foriegn parties increases, the rate of inflation decreases.
-The correlation is a weak one which suggests the price crude oil is sold does not, in all cases, affect the the rate of inflation in Nigeria
+The correlation is a weak one which suggests the price crude oil is sold does not, in all cases, affect the the rate of inflation in Nigeria.
 - Sectoral Risk Analysis: I also carried out sectoral risk analysis to determine which CPI component has the highest risk with respect to crude oil prices.
 This analysis is very important to understand how vulnerable different sectors are to the volatility of oil prices.
 ``` sql
 select avg(cpi_health) as avg_cpi_health,